Yorgos Manessis: Seminars, training programs, etc. conducted for business and industry

-Professional Presentations, Speeches e.t.c..
+Professional presentations, speeches etc.

-An extensive concert career as a concert pianist in the sixties and seventies, with performances in Vienna, Paris, and Lausanne and widespread critical acclaim.
-In 1974, he introduced a new pattern to his recitals.
-At the end of the recital he addressed the audience and discussed subjects of general interest (in respect to music).
+Manessus had an extensive concert career as a concert pianist in the sixties and seventies, with performances in Vienna, Paris, and Lausanne with widespread critical acclaim.
+In 1974, he introduced a new pattern to his recitals - at the end of the recital he addressed the audience and discussed music-related subjects of general interest.

-Recognitions and Honors
+Recognitions and honors

 July 2007 – He is awarded by the Porto Heli Community for his cultural contribution in the 20 years of the Porto Heli Festival.

 Autumn 1999 – Lions International: Lions Greece, Award for his Multiple Achievements and Contribution to society.